Spirituals (Santigold album): Background

 Santigold had released the I Don't Want: The Gold Fire Sessions mixtape in July 2018 and she had additionally appeared on two Tyler, the Creator releases, Music Inspired by Illumination & Dr. Seuss' The Grinch in late 2018 and Igor in mid 2019, contributing vocals.
 Spirituals was recorded largely throughout the COVID-19 pandemic, between 2020 and 2021 with lyrics inspired in part by the present time in the US.
 The album was a nod to the traditional Negro spirituals.

 She stated: "I called it "Spirituals" because, for me, making this record was my own salvation, really.
 It was an opportunity to step out of survival mode.
-And the idea of using art and music in particular to transcend my circumstances and experience freedom and joy and beauty in the absence of it in my environment to me was the same thing that Negro spirituals did for slaves in a time where they were able to experience freedom and joy through this music when their - in their environments, they were not free, and there wasn't - it wasn't joyous."
+And the idea of using art and music in particular to transcend my circumstances and experience freedom and joy and beauty in the absence of it in my environment to me was the same thing that Negro spirituals did for slaves in a time where [sic] they were able to experience freedom and joy through this music when their - in their environments, they were not free, and there wasn't - it wasn't joyous."

 Santigold explained that the writing process was cathartic.
 It was "creating light for me to move towards"; "I'm so lucky to know that creating, just the act of creating, can do that for me, can save me that way, can lift me up."
 She described Spirituals as a "celebration of human resilience."

 In mid-April 2021, Santigold shared a picture of her final days in the studio to social media.
 In June 2021, Santigold featured on Mark Ronson's The Fader Uncovered podcast.
 She confirmed details of her upcoming album, which was being mixed at the time, sharing the title and stating:

 There's a lot of beats.
 I definitely made it in a room by myself, virtually with everyone, which was hard...
 I ended up being in Canada for five months in a cabin in the woods really by myself, which was interesting because then the whole nature thing really opened up and became another element that found its way into the music...
 It's just all over the place...
 It's got some punk.
 It's got some rap.
 It's got everything.